isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 Unlike functions out of the booleans, where we only had two possibilities to worry about, functions out of the naturals have (in principle) an infinite number of possibilities.
-This is why we must always have a `... (suc x)` case somewhere, which says "and do this for every *other* number."
+But our program can only ever be a finite number of lines, which leads to a discrepancy.
+How can we possibly reconcile an infinite number of possibilities with a finite number of cases?

+Our only option is to give a finite number of interesting cases, and then a default case which describes what to do for everything else.
+Of course, nothing states that this default case must be constant, or even simple.
+That is to say, we are not required to give the *same* answer for every number above a certain threshold.

-That restriction, however, doesn't mean we are forced to give *the same* answer for every number above a certain threshold.
-It's easy enough to compute whether a number is even---we need only make the (mathematical) argument that "a number
+To illustrate this, we can write a function which determines whether its argument is even.
+We need only make the (mathematical) argument that "a number
 $n + 2$ is even if and only if the number $n$ is."
 This is expressed naturally by recursion: